MicrosoftDocs/defender-docs/defender-endpoint/api/exposed-apis-create-app-webapp.md

 1. Copy and paste the token you got in the previous step into [JWT](https://jwt.ms) in order to decode it.

-1. Validate that you get a 'roles' claim with the desired permissions.
+1. Validate that you get a roles claim with the desired permissions.

    In the following image, you can see a decoded token acquired from an app with permissions to all of  Microsoft Defender for Endpoint's roles: